Gormiti (2018 TV series)

 Gormiti is a CGI animated television series co-produced by Giochi Preziosi, Planeta Junior and Kotoc Produccions, based on the toy line of the same name.
 Unrelated to the two prior animated series in the franchise, the show was first unveiled at MIPJunior in October 2017.
-It began airing in the United States, Spain, and Italy in the fall of 2018.
+It began airing in United States, Spain, and Italy in the fall of 2018.